mbadamve/Employment-Analysis-Adv-Tableau/README.md

 # Labor Statistics using Advanced Tableau

+This project is a pilot for labor statistics analystics in the U.S.A.
+The data source can be found at https://www.bls.gov/.
+Using web scraping technique in Python, I have downloaded one year of data for the insights.

 ## Objective/Scope:
 The objectives of the project
 1. Study labor force statistics in the USA